vuldb/cyber_threat_intelligence/campaigns/Phishing Korea/README.md

-# Agent Tesla - Cyber Threat Intelligence
+# Phishing Korea - Cyber Threat Intelligence

-These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [Agent Tesla](https://vuldb.com/?actor.agent_tesla).
+These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the campaign known as _Phishing Korea_.
 The _activity monitoring_ correlates data from social media, forums, chat rooms, and darknet markets.
 It helps to determine associated actors, specific activities, expected intentions, emerging research, and ongoing attacks.
 Our unique _predictive model_ uses _big data_ to forecast activities and their characteristics.

-_Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.agent_tesla](https://vuldb.com/?actor.agent_tesla)
+_Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor](https://vuldb.com/?actor)

-## Campaigns

-The following _campaigns_ are known and can be associated with Agent Tesla:

-* Phishing Korea

 ## Countries

-These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Agent Tesla:
+These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Phishing Korea:

 * [US](https://vuldb.com/?country.us)
 * [CN](https://vuldb.com/?country.cn)